whatsop/schotter/README.md

 # Schotter

-As I enjoy creating art using code and currently on my journey learning Rust, I have found this marvelous tutorial https://github.com/sidwellr/schotter that explains how to create Schotter, a piece by computer art pioneer Georg Nees.
+Since I enjoy creating art with code and am currently learning Rust, I came across this fantastic tutorial: Schotter by Georg Nees.
+It explains how to recreate Schotter, a famous artwork by computer art pioneer Georg Nees."